 - Promotion: finding the right channels and audience segments that will resonate with your content and then scheduling campaigns to boost engagement

-Beyond this, there are tons of factors that take time to accomplish even beyond the actual content creation itself.
-If you asked your current clients about their copywriting skills, very few would likely identify as good writers capable of producing content at high enough quality to rank well organically.
-Much less at a frequency that would benefit their business.
+If you asked your current clients about their copywriting skills, very few would likely identify as good writers capable of producing content at a high enough quality to rank well organically.
+Even fewer would be able to do it at a frequency that would benefit them.

 How can you create content marketing pieces for my business?